privacyidea/privacyidea/doc/policies/conditions.rst

 ``description``, ``otplen``, ``count``, ``serial``, ``active`` but most importantly also ``failcount`` and ``tokentype``.

-.. note:: A policy with an active tokeninfo condition will throw an exception whenever the token object cannot be determined.
+.. note:: A policy with an active token condition will throw an exception whenever the token object cannot be determined.
    It will also throw an error, if the request ``Key`` does not exist as a database column.